isomerpages/mse-zerowaste/pages/faq.md

 ### 6. Are the items placed inside recycle bins really recycled?
 Or does they get thrown away?

 After you deposit your recyclables into the blue recycling bins, they will be collected by the recycling truck and sent to a Materials Recovery Facility (MRF) to be sorted into the different types, baled and sent to the respective recycling plants to be made into new products.
-You can [watch this video](/resources/videos/materials-recovery-facility) to learn more about the sorting process:
+You can [watch this video](/resources/videos/materials-recovery-facility) to learn more about the sorting process.

-www.facebook.com/NEASingapore/videos/1799735673458315/

 ### 7. Why doesn't Singapore ban plastic bags or impose a levy on them?